Blueprint Travelers - Travel Site

 Pão de Açúcar (Sugarloaf Mountain) First Thing

-The easiest ways to get to Pão de Açúcar (Sugarloaf Mountain) are via Uber (destination: Parque Bondinho Pão de Açúcar) or bus.
+The easiest ways to get to Pão de Açúcar (Sugarloaf Mountain) is by Uber (destination: Parque Bondinho Pão de Açúcar) or bus.
 Sugarloaf Mountain can be visited via two cable cars or by hiking/climbing.

 Via Cable Cars

 Let’s talk about the cable car method first.
-I recommend purchasing the ticket in advance from the official website here.
-The great thing about this ticket is the flexibility.
-You can change the date and time of your ticket reservation up to the date that you are thinking of going.
-If the weather changes on you (and it can change quickly in Rio de Janeiro), you can adjust your plans and go on a different date.
-Purchasing in advance also allows you to go into a priority line, which is shorter/faster than the line to purchase the ticket on site.
+You can purchase the ticket in advance here.
+Purchasing in advance allows you to go into a priority line, which is shorter/faster than the line to purchase the ticket on site.

 The park opens at 8 am.
-We arrived right on time and were some of the first people up on the mountain.
-Because of the way Sugarloaf Mountain is situated, to get to the top via cable car or hiking, you first have to ascend Morra da Urca.
+Arriving right at opening or even a little before will allow you to be the first people up on the mountain.
+Because of the way Sugarloaf Mountain is situated, to get to the top via cable car or hiking, you first have to ascend Morro da Urca.
 This is the hill in front of the mountain.
 The first cable car takes you to this initial peak where you will have an incredible view of Sugarloaf Mountain along with the surrounding area.
-If you want to take a helicopter ride, this is the area where they will depart from.
+If you want to take a helicopter ride over the city (a popular activity), this is the area where they will depart from.

 The second cable car will take you to the top of Sugarloaf Mountain.
 Here you will have many viewpoints from all sides of the mountain top.
 In addition, there’s a short pathway (about 10-15 minute walk) on the backside of the mountain through the jungle.

 You can spend as much time as you want at each of these stops.
 There’s food, water, drinks, and souvenirs that you can look into if you need a break from the heat.
-We definitely needed to sit down with some water to catch our breath and hydrate!
+You will definitely want to bring water with you to stay hydrated.
 If you choose to visit for sunset, remember that the final boarding to the top is at 6:30 pm and the park closes at 8:00 pm.

 Via Hiking or Climbing